millicast/millicast-sdk-interactivity/README.md

 npm install @millicast/sdk-interactivity
 ```

 To import this SDK via script, you will need to load the SDK as UMD as well as the Millicast SDK.
-An example is provided in the [./example](example) folder of this repository.
+An example is provided in the `example` folder of this repository.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/@millicast/sdk/dist/millicast.umd.min.js"></script>